A Live One: Tracklist selection

 The track-listing for A Live One was selected by the four members of Phish, each of whom reviewed the concert tapes from their 1994 fall tour and drafted a list of personal favorite performances.
 The band then compiled a master list of 560 song performances that had received mention by at least two of the members, which was further narrowed down to a shortlist of 30 songs, from which the final tracklist was selected.

 In addition to utilizing their own selections, Phish involved their fanbase in the compilation of the album.
 The band posted an official thread on the rec.music.phish Usenet newsgroup, in which the message board's users were encouraged to suggest performances they believed should be included.
 The July 8, 1994, version of "Stash" was brought to the band's attention through the thread, and was ultimately chosen for inclusion on the album.

 Sales

-In July 1995, A Live One peaked at #18 on the Billboard 200 album chart in the United States, and was their first album to reach the chart's Top 20.
+In July 1995, A Live One peaked at number 18 on the Billboard 200 album chart in the United States, and was their first album to reach the chart's Top 20.
 The album sold nearly 50,000 copies in its first week on sale.
 "Bouncing Around the Room" and "Gumbo" were both issued as singles, but neither appeared on a Billboard chart.

-Phish received its first RIAA award for the album.
+Phish received its first Recording Industry Association of America (RIAA) award for the album.
 The RIAA certified the album gold on November 10, 1995, for sales of 500,000 copies, and platinum on October 9, 1997, for sales of over 1 million copies.